ZilongJas/Security-Best-Practices/docs/Ubuntu.md

   - disable symlinks using `sudo a2disconf [file]` without the "." after the file name.
 EX: `sudo a2disconf charset`
   - enable symlinks `sudo a2enconf [file]`
 - why symlinks?
 So it's easier to enable/disable without deleting config files
+___
+### VirtualHost: host multiple websites in the same server
+- `/etc/apache2/sites-enabled/000-default.conf`
+  - default virtualhost
+  - so if you want to create a new virtualhost, just copy that file to something like `001-example.com.conf`
+  - note: the numbers is important, since you want the default virtualhost to be first hence the "000"
+- `envvars` inside /etc/apache2 is a bash script that sets environment variables that Apache uses when it starts, also used to define paths, user/group information, or custsom variables
+- and of course remember to restart apache2.service to apply changes